 I read the message, ‘I don’t know if you can help me.
 My husband has been holding our daughter captive in the basement.
 He is super religious, she’s just hit puberty and has the associated hormonal urges.
 He caught her…pleasuring herself and whipped her with a belt.
 A couple of weeks later he took her phone and saw that she was texting a boy.
 It was nothing, no suggestion of sex, no requests for anything sexual or improper, just two teens going on about school and music.
 That’s when he forced her into the basement, put a one way deadbolt on the door.
 She’s been down there three months.
 He brings her food, there is at least a small bathroom, but no shower.
 She has to clean up with washrags.
 I am not allowed to talk to her, although when he’s gone she cries to me from the other side of the door.
 If I go to the authorities, he says he will kill her and me.
 I believe him, he has guns and waves his pistol around all the time.
 I can’t leave, my baby is locked in a basement, I don’t know what he would do if I reported anything.
 I don’t care what happens to me, can you help my daughter, she’s done nothing.
 I am desperate, I don’t even know if this site is real.’

 I reply, ‘First, we need name, address, place of employment for husband, description of car, license plate, any other relevant detail, does he hang with friends, where?
 We also need any evidence, photo, even audio.
-If you can’t get into the basement, at least photo the door and deadbolt.’
+If you can’t get into the basement, at least video the door and deadbolt, tell your daughter to say something for the audio.’

 Nothing to do but see if she responds.
 I go to the kitchen to create lunch.